jawshooah/SublimeLinter-contrib-scalastyle/README.md

 If you would like to contribute enhancements or fixes, please do the following:

 1. Fork the plugin repository.
-1. Hack on a separate topic branch created from the latest `master`.
+1. Hack on a separate topic branch created from the latest `develop`.
 1. Commit and push the topic branch.
 1. Make a pull request.
 1. Be patient.  ;-)